Sphereon-SDK/blockchain-proof-sdk/javascript/docs/AllApi.md

 var apiInstance = new BlockchainProof.AllApi();

-var request = new BlockchainProof.CreateChainRequest(); // CreateChainRequest | Create a new Proof of Existence chain using the provided existence settings
+var request = new BlockchainProof.CreateChainRequest(); // CreateChainRequest | Create a new Proof of Existence chain using the provided entity settings

 var callback = function(error, data, response) {